• Special Licenses in Nebraska

 Whether it's a traditional motorcycle or a three-wheeled motor vehicle, you need a motorcycle license or endorsement to legally operate it.

-As long as you're at least 18 years old, or 17 and have had a provisional operator's permit for one year, you can apply for a Class M motorcycle license.
+As long as you're at least 18 years old, or 17 years old and have had a provisional operator's permit for 1 year, you can apply for a Class M motorcycle license.
 If you already have a driver's license, you can simply add a Class M endorsement.

 Scooters and Mopeds